gcharalampous/book-notes/my-sourdough/README.md

    - **Sprinkle 13g of salt** over the dough.
 Pretend you are seasoning a fancy dish on a cooking show or channel your inner Salt Bae and imagine you are seasoning a golden steak!
    - Work the salt into the dough until it’s evenly distributed.
 It might feel like giving a massage to a reluctant cat like Mapple.
    - **Add 150g of your overly coddled sourdough starter** with **525g of water**.
 Mix until a shaggy mess forms.
 It should look like something you found under your bed after a month of avoiding chores.
    - **Continue mixing for 3-5 minutes**.
-Things can get sticky in this step.Kind of like trying to leave a party when your favorite song comes on!
+Things can get sticky in this step, kind of like trying to leave a party when your favorite song comes on!
    - Cover the bowl with a damp towel and **let it rest** for 20 minutes.
 The dough needs a nap, and so do you.
 You have done so much up to this step.